Expungement Attorney in Fort Collins

 If you believe you qualify to have your records sealed, contact me immediately — the sooner we talk, the sooner I can get to work on your case to seal your record.
 I also handle sealing of Minor in Possession of Alcohol or Underage Consumption tickets — I have represented many Colorado State University students in these types of cases.

 After an order to seal a criminal record is issued by the court, you will never need not disclose your arrest or conviction, except in some extremely limited exceptions.
-For more information, or for a free case evaluation, contact me, David H. Johnson, at my Fort Collins, Colorado, law office.
-Call 970-404-8884 or contact me online today.
+For more information, or for a free case evaluation, contact me, Lee E. Christian Law, at my Fort Collins, Colorado, law office.
+Call (970) 484-0300 or contact me online today.

 Frequently Asked Questions